 Accounting teams have been forced to deal with work-from-home mandates, skeleton staff, and a backlog of documentation that includes purchase orders, invoices, and delayed payments.
 In many cases, they even had to deal with serious cash-flow issues.
 Prodded by the viral disruptions, finance teams have realized that they have an opportunity to do better and come out ahead as the pandemic will cede into the rearview mirror and a new normal settles in.

 Enter digital transformation, finally in full swing as a viable strategy to improve performance.

 Thanks to new technologies and easy-to-use digital tools, finance leaders as well as accounts payable specialists can now keep tabs on their invoices and payments, better handle costs, and improve relationships with their vendors and suppliers while updating their financial services.

 Just as important for future competitiveness is the fact that digital transformation plays an important role in empowering businesses to adapt to ever-changing financial regulations and lets a business more easily embrace and support new models for remote or hybrid work.

-Digital transformation in finance was long overdue and the potential for massive efficiency gains was too long ignored, as survey after survey kept pointing out long before the virus hit.
-Companies may have been wary of starting on this journey to digitize and, equally important, automate their processes, but new data shows the mindset has shifted.
+Digital transformation in finance was long overdue and it's value - including the potential for massive efficiency gains - was too long ignored, as survey after survey kept pointing out long before the virus hit.
+Nevertheless, companies were wary of starting on this journey to digitize and, equally important, automate their processes.

-For a simple reason: digital transformation can futureproof every business to withstand unexpected external shocks and along the way become more competitive and innovative through security and modern analytics.
-In short, digitalization and automation are no longer an option but a necessity.
+New data shows the mindset has shifted for a simple reason: digital transformation can futureproof every business to withstand unexpected external shocks and along the way become more competitive and innovative through security and modern analytics.
+With the fluctuating issues in inflation, transportation, and supply, digitalization and automation are no longer an option but a necessity.